Table Of Contents

 Step 7: Break the Steering Lock

-Method 2: Drilling Out Lock Pins for Ignition
+Method 2: Drilling Out Lock Pins For Ignition

 If the previous method does not work, you can try drilling out the lock pins: